 What Are The Side Effects Of Magnolia Bark?

 Some research suggests that taking magnolia during pregnancy can cause uterus contractions and lead to miscarriage.
 Not enough is known about its effects on breastfeeding.
 Hence, stay safe and avoid use in both the cases.

 - Might Make Anesthesia Ineffective

 Magnolia can slow down the nervous system due to its relaxing properties.
-This might be a problem during surgery as the anesthesia application may not be as effective.
+This might be a problem during surgery as the anesthesiai XA state induced by a drug given to patients during surgery or diagnostic procedures causing a temporary loss of sensation application may not be as effective.
 Stop use at least two weeks before a scheduled surgery.